Micro4food/wiki-workstation/README.md

 $ conda list
 ```

-## File transfer
-You can transfer files to/from the workstation through VScode, but a quicker and more controlled way is through a file sharing program like Filezilla or WinSCP.
-Access the workstation with the same configurations as for VScode.

-## Use of computing resources
+# Use of computing resources
 CPU/threads and RAM memory <br />
 To speed up your jobs, bioinformatic software usually have options that specify how much resources to use.
 There is usually a default value, but software can run many times faster with a higher CPU usage.
 Check in the options of the software, it is often specified with `-t` or `--thread` but can be something different.

-## Tips and tricks
+# Tips and tricks
 Use the tab button to auto complete the name of a file or directory in the terminal<br />
 Ctrl+arrow button will jump through separated fields in any text, including the terminal (also in word files)<br />
 For loops are your friend.
 Instead of running the same analysis on different samples one after another, create a loop that will automatically start one job after the first one is finished